-key inputs, such as the extent of redemption and exercise of warrants and perhaps even the terms of related financings, are unknown.
-While highly reputable financial advisors might perform these analyses addressing fairness to public shareholders, and even present them to a SPAC board, they may be reluctant to give a written opinion finding fairness given the degree to which valuation depends on contingencies and the magnitude of dilution associated with the conventional SPAC structure.
+unknown.
+While highly reputable financial advisors might perform these analyses addressing fairness to public shareholders, and even present them to a SPAC board, they may be reluctant to give a written opinion finding fairness given the magnitude of dilution associated with the conventional SPAC structure and possibly also the degree to which valuation depends on contingencies.
 These analyses may also rely on management-provided projections and comparable transactions analysis, producing optimistic values and suggesting that even these opinions ought to be greeted with caution.